psinha25/prasoonsinha.github.io/_posts/2022-12-05-twitter-bot-detection.md

 - Model 5: RGCN with GAT layer (side note: [this blog post](https://dsgiitr.com/blogs/gat/) does an excellent job explaining what GAT layers are)
 - Model 6: RGCN with 2 RGCN conv layers

+Models 1 and 2 use different language models, namely RoBERT and BERT, to understand the influence text feature embeddings have on the network.
+Moreover, we train an RGCN model without user description (model 3) and one without user tweets (model 4) to evaluate how important these features are in prediction accuracy.
+Finally, our last two models each use a different architecture.
+Model 5 uses a Graph Attention Network (GAT) layer, which differs from GCN’s in the way neighborhood information is aggregated.
+GAT introduces an attention mechanism in contrast to the normalized convolution operation that is used by GCNs.
+This is known to improve generalizability since the aggregation operation becomes less structure dependent.
+Model 6 uses the base RGCN model with two RGCN convolution layers.

 Below we present a side-by-side comparison of our 6 models with the various performance metrics we obtained.
 We also include the change in trainnig loss, training accuracy, and validation accuracy over epochs.
 Finally, we present the raw performance scores for our 6 models.

 ![Graph-Based Plots](/static/img/performance-botrcgn.jpg)